 The picturesque town is dotted with old wood and stucco houses, with the Hungarian House and Germian Street houses being particularly noteworthy.
 Kütahya is also famous for its thermal springs, including Harlek - ilica, Muratdagi - Gediz, and Eynal - Simav, which are among its many natural attractions.
 Camping facilities are available at Murat Mountain, which also has hot springs amidst beautiful scenery.

-To the southwest of Kutahya is an ancient city that can be visited for a stunning archaeological expedition, Cavdarhisar (ancient Aizanoi) houses one of the best preserved Roman temples in Anatolia; Temple of Zeus.
-Built during Hadrian's time and also dedicated to Zeus and Kybele, it is well-preserved.
+In the southwest of Kutahya lies the ancient city of Cavdarhisar (formerly known as Aizanoi), which is a must-visit for an exciting archaeological expedition.
+The city is home to one of the best preserved Roman temples in Anatolia, the Temple of Zeus, which was built during Hadrian's time and dedicated to Zeus and Kybele.